Dot gov

 Throughout the COVID-19 pandemic, school district leaders across the state have consulted with local and tribal health departments to make difficult decisions as they balance the need for COVID-19 prevention strategies with quality instruction, access to technology, and the challenge of connecting students and families with needed resources like food, special education services, mental health services.

-The resources on this page aim to help decision-makers plan, prepare, and respond to COVID-19 in K-12 schools.
+The resources on this page aim to help decision-makers plan, prepare, and respond to COVID-19 in K-12 schools and ECEs.

 Guidance and resources

-The Department of Health Services (DHS) encourages school and early care and education (ECE) program administrators, and local and tribal health departments to use the CDC (Centers for Disease Control and Prevention's) Operational Guidance for K-12 Schools and Early Care and Education Programs to Support Safe In-Person Learning to ensure the health and safety of students, teachers, and staff.
+The Department of Health Services (DHS) encourages school and early care and education (ECE) program administrators, and local and tribal health departments to use the CDC (Centers for Disease Control and Prevention's) Preventing Spread of Infections in K-12 Schools to ensure the health and safety of students, teachers, and staff.

 Additional resources from DHS are included below:

-• Alternative Vaccinator List: Find COVID-19 vaccinators that are willing to support community-based, mobile, or homebound COVID-19 vaccination requests.
-Please note that WI DHS will not play a role in the coordination of these events, and all details should be coordinated with the vaccination partner directly.
+Alternative Vaccinator List (Excel): Find COVID-19 vaccinators that are willing to support community-based, mobile, or homebound COVID-19 vaccination requests.
+Note that DHS will not play a role in the coordination of these events, and all details should be coordinated with the vaccination partner directly.

 Frequently asked questions